“Infinity is the end. End without infinity is but a new beginning.”

 “Sir, do you know what language this is?” he asked the officer standing beside Varya.

-The senior officer took the handkerchief, but his expression made it clear that he couldn’t make head or tail of whatever was written on it as well.
+The senior officer took the handkerchief, but his expression made it clear that he couldn’t make head or tail of whatever was written on it either.

 “Mrs. Vishvamitra,” the senior officer addressed Varya’s mother, “do you recognize this language?
 You mentioned your husband is a specialist in languages; can you understand what’s written here by any chance?
 This might have been written by him…”